 The Criminal Justice program is designed for students interested in pursuing a career in the legal professions such as law enforcement, corrections and private investigation.
 Students will learn how these professions integrate into a system of criminal justice.
-This program is offered in two formats allowing students to choose from the traditional on-campus experience or a completely online experience.

 In addition to General Education Outcomes, upon completion of the program, graduates will be able to: